 Tim is an economist, journalist and broadcaster.
 He is a senior columnist for the Financial Times, writing as “The Undercover Economist”, and presenter of BBC Radio’s “More or Less”, “How To Vaccinate the World”, and “Fifty Things That Made the Modern Economy,” as well as the podcast “Cautionary Tales”.

-Tim is the author of the million-selling The Undercover Economist (Little, Brown, 2005), which provides a fresh explanation of the fundamental principles of the modern economy, illuminated by examples from the booming skyscrapers of Shanghai to the sleepy canals of Bruges.
+Tim is the author of the The Undercover Economist (Little, Brown, 2005), which has sold nearly 2 million copies and provides a fresh explanation of the fundamental principles of the modern economy, illuminated by examples from the booming skyscrapers of Shanghai to the sleepy canals of Bruges.
 The Undercover Economist has been translated into over 30 languages and named ‘a book to savor’ by The New York Times.
-Other books include: Fifty Things That Made the Modern Economy (Little, Brown, 2007), Messy (Riverhead, 2016), The Next Fifty Things That Made the Modern Economy.
+Other books include: The Logic of Life, Dear Undercover Economist, Adapt, The Undercover Economist Strikes Back, Messy, Fifty Things That Made The Modern Economy, and The Next Fifty Things That Made the Modern Economy.

 Photo courtesy of Fran Monks